act65/diy-uni-18/datasci.md

 * Implement [doubly recursive AD](http://dankalman.net/preprints/mmgautodiff.pdf)
 * Gradient estimation with;
     * _local queries_.
 If the model is very large, would it be easier/efficient to do local pertubations to estimate the gradients?
     * _structured information_.
-If I have some information about the structure of the black box (ie, not a black box...) how can this help me estimate gradients?
+If I have some information about the structure of the black box (ie, not a black box...) how can this help me estimate gradients? <!-- If I gave you the jacobian of a CNN could you tell me whether it is invariant to translations/rotations? -->
 <!-- What about estimation of the hessian or higher orders? -->
 <!-- * Approximate gradients: synthetic gradients, ?  * Add AD for non-differentiable ops to tensorflow?!
 http://blog.otoro.net/2017/10/29/visual-evolution-strategies/